Evaluating multi-season occupancy models with autocorrelation fitted to heterogeneous datasets

 We anticipated an urban-countryside trend with lower occupancy in more heavily urbanized areas (center of the buffer) for the common blue.
 We also expected an east-west trend in the predicted distribution of the common blue, with lower occupancy probability in the west where less favorable (forested) habitats predominate.
-For the large copper, we expected higher occupancy around humid areas and rivers, more numerous in the north of the buffer.
+For the large copper, we expected higher occupancy around humid areas and rivers, more numerous in the northern part of the greater Bordeaux area.
 After accounting for imperfect detection, we expected stable occupancy trends over time for both species.

-Models were built with 15 neighbors in the nearest neighbor Gaussian Process (NNGP) approximation, thus capturing fine-scale spatial autocorrelation, and a weakly informative prior for the spatial decay $\phi$ ($U(3,60)$).
+Models were built with 15 neighbors in the nearest neighbor Gaussian Process (NNGP) approximation, thus capturing fine-scale spatial autocorrelation.
 Prior-posterior overlap was used to evaluate model extrinsic identifiability front to real data \citep{cole20202parameter}.
-If substantial prior-posterior overlap exists, then the prior drives the posterior distribution – the data may have little influence on the results, while a small overlap means the data was informative enough to overcome prior's influence.
-The MCMC settings were 100,000 iterations each one of three MCMC chains, burn-in of 90,000 iterations, batch length of 100 iterations, and thinning each 20 iterations.
-These settings yielded 1,500 posterior distribution draws per parameter, and were used to make predictions and inference on butterfly occupancy and detection.
+If substantial prior-posterior overlap exists, then the prior drives the posterior distribution and the data may have little influence on the results, whereas a small overlap means the data were informative enough to overcome prior's influence.
+The MCMC settings were 100,000 iterations each one of three MCMC chains, burn-in of 98,000 iterations, batch length of 100 iterations, and thinning each 5 iterations.
+These settings yielded 1,200 posterior distribution draws per parameter, and were used to make predictions and inference on butterfly occupancy and detection.
 The percentage of prior-posterior overlap was calculated using the R package \texttt{MCMCvis} \citep{youngflesh2018mcmcvis}.